mariusmihasan/3DP-Jmol/README.md

 **3DP-Jmol** is currently under development and new features are added constantly.
 Although we expect things to run smoothly, your experience may vary.
 Version alpha1.public introduces an experimental feature - generating obj files as output compatible with multicolor printing.
 Automatic color selection is only possible in a few slicers, including OrcaSlicer and Bambu Studio.

 # **Web integrations**
-**3DP-Jmol** has been integrated into several educational and research web platforms to facilitate direct generation of 3D-printable molecular models:
+**3DP-Jmol** can be integrated into web pages to facilitate direct generation of 3D-printable molecular models.
+Here are two examples:
 [**EDUMOL Demo App**](https://projects.info.uaic.ro/edumol/demo-app) - integration implemented by Liviu-Andrei Scutelnicu, Alexandru Ioan Cuza University of Iași (UAIC), Romania.
 [**JSmol 3D-Print Test Page**](https://biomodel.uah.es/JSmol16/3Dprint/3Dprint_2.htm) - integration developed by Dr. Ángel Herráez, Biochemistry and Molecular Biology, Dept. of Systems Biology, University of Alcalá, E-28805 Alcalá de Henares  (Madrid), Spain